 PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions. ― Susan Pease Banitt

-One widely reported example is of holocaust survivors passing on the effects of trauma to children and grandchildren.
+One widely reported intergenerational trauma example is of holocaust survivors passing on the effects of trauma to children and grandchildren.
 It seems that trauma or its effects are being passed down through our genes, and it has enormous consequences for us as a species.

-The single most dangerous idea I learned in school is that the genes you get from you parents are passed on to your children, and nothing you do in your life changes them.
+The single most dangerous idea I learned in school is that the genes you get from your parents are passed on to your children, and nothing you do in your life changes them.
 Thankfully, however, the findings of the new scientific field of epigenetics is starting to change this dangerous attitude.

 The reason why it’s dangerous for us to believe otherwise is that it has lead to entire generations of people believing that their choices concerning their own body and the environment affecting it have no detrimental effect on the genes of future generations.
-In short it has the potential to see us devolve, simply out of ignorance.
+In short, it has the potential to see us devolve, simply out of ignorance.

-You may have received an exact same chromosome that your mother or your father carried, but this chromosome has been changing according to the way you’ve been living your life Some rungs in the ladder are off where they were once on and vice versa.
+You may have received an exact same chromosome that your mother or your father carried, but this chromosome has been changing according to the way you’ve been living your life some rungs in the ladder are off where they were once on and vice versa.
 Your genes are responding to the environment like you are, because like you are, they are alive.

 When Emotional Trauma Becomes Overwhelming

-In simple terms trauma occurs when we reach a point where we can’t cope, we are overwhelmed and we don’t have the tools or skills to find our way through.
+In simple terms, trauma occurs when we reach a point where we can’t cope, we are overwhelmed and we don’t have the tools or skills to find our way through.
 We find ourselves in a state where our sympathetic nervous system goes into overdrive and we can get stuck in fight or flight mode for far longer than our body is designed to remain that way.

 The reality is that the boundary between those who suffer from PTSD and everyone else was invented, created, made up by the human mind with little regard for the fact that trauma is carried within us all in varying degrees.
 Each of us is on a sliding scale that goes all the way up to and past the line that tips a person into being diagnosed with PTSD.

-It can include any moments of pain and tragedy that have occurred throughout our life, but by far the biggest factor of whether the pain remains with us as trauma is whether it was overwhelming, and whether it continued to be overwhelming.
+It can include any moments of pain and tragedy that have occurred throughout our life, but by far the biggest factor of whether the pain remains with us as trauma is whether it was overwhelming and whether it continued to be overwhelming.

-According to transpersonal psychologists, when the trauma is so overwhelming that our only defence mechanism is to avoid feeling it, then we continue to carry it until someday we have the courage and strength to finally feel all of it and come to emotional completion, though the physical event may have ended long ago.
+According to transpersonal psychologists, when the trauma is so overwhelming that our only defense mechanism is to avoid feeling it, then we continue to carry it until someday we have the courage and strength to finally feel all of it and come to emotional completion, though the physical event may have ended long ago.

 Releasing Our Trauma So It Doesn’t Get Passed On

 For some people, it’s enough to explain to them that they simply need to accept and allow the feelings of pain and discomfort to exist instead of trying to hide them, avoid them or push them away.

-In my opinion, this occurs when a person wakes up their old pain and trauma to try to release it, but then instead of accepting and thereby allow it to flow out of them they contract contract around it with their judgment that this is something they don’t want.
-So they experience the pain again, but do so without actually releasing it.
+In my opinion, this occurs when a person wakes up their old pain and trauma to try to release it, but then instead of accepting and thereby allow it to flow out of them, they contract around it with their judgment that this is something they don’t want.
+So they experience the pain again but do so without actually releasing it.